mehraKSU/Intro_R_KSU_Fall2019/README.md

 -->

 An introduction to R for plant pathologists written by Dr. Sydney E. Everhart, Nikita Gambhir, Dr. Lucky Mehra, and Dr. Zhian N. Kamvar.
-At Kansas State Unversity, the workshop will be taught by Dr. Lucky Mehra, Emily Delorean, and Dylan Mangel.
-Teaching assistance will be provided by Nar Ranabhat.
+At Kansas State Unversity, the workshop will be taught by Dr. Lucky Mehra, Emily Delorean, Dylan Mangel, and Nar Ranabhat.

-This repository is intended to serve as an additional resource for a short workshop given at Kansas State Univeristy.
+This repository is intended to serve as an additional resource for the workshop given at Kansas State Univeristy.
 The source code can be found at https://github.com/mehraKSU/Intro_R_KSU_Fall2019.

 ## About

-This introduction to R is designed to be a companion to a workshop lasting 4 hours introducing plant pathologists to the basics of R by using a field data example.
+This introduction to R is designed to be a companion to a workshop lasting 6 hours introducing plant pathologists to the basics of R by using a field data example.

 ## Goals